-Warning: When following the instructions below, use the 'MinGW-w64 Win64 shell'; 'MSYS2 shell' and 'MinGW-w64 Win32 shell' must be avoided, as they will yield erroneous behaviour that is difficult to diagnose if used accidentally.
+Warning: When following the instructions below, use the 'MinGW-w64 Win64 shell'; 'MSYS2 shell' and 'MinGW-w64 Win32 shell' should be avoided.

 Warning: At time of writing, this MSYS2 system update will give a number of instructions, including: terminating the terminal when the update is completed, and modifying the shortcuts for executing the shell(s).
 Although these instructions are not as prominent as they could be, it is vital that they are followed correctly!